Trump hosts third major rally in Montana to unseat longtime bitter rival Jon Tester

 Earlier this year, Trump called for Tester’s resignation for his role in torpedoing Dr. Ronny Jackson's nomination to lead the Department of Veterans Affairs.
 Jackson had been besieged by unproven allegations compiled by Tester’s office concerning his prescription-drug practices and use of alcohol.
 (Tester is the top Democrat on the Republican-controlled Senate Veteran Affairs Committee.)

-The president repeated that line of attack this week, saying that Tester had treated Jackson more unfairly than Democrats who fiercely opposed the nomination of Associate Supreme Court Justice Brett Kavanaugh.
+The president repeated that line of attack this week, saying that Tester had treated Jackson more unfairly than Democrats who fiercely opposed Kavanaugh's nomination.
 Democrats promoted a series of uncorroborated sexual misconduct and rape accusations against the then-nominee.

 "Ever since his vicious and totally false statements about Admiral Ron Jackson, the highly respected White House Doctor for Obama, Bush & me, Senator John Tester looks to be in big trouble in the Great State of Montana!"
 Trump wrote on Twitter Wednesday.
 "He behaved worse than the Democrat Mob did with Justice K!"